Last updated February 2024

 In general, a child cannot be adopted without the consent of the parents.

-People with a disability can encounter difficulties when applying to adopt a child in Queensland.
+People with disability can encounter difficulties when applying to adopt a child in Queensland.

-Part 6 of the Adoption Act 2009 (Qld) (Adoption Act) provides for the assessment of prospective adoptive parents, and div 5 outlines the basis for deciding suitability generally.
-Under s 122, if the person has a disability or impairment then there are additional criteria that the Chief Executive of the Department of Communities, Child Safety and Disability Services must consider in deciding if the person is suitable.
+Part 6 of the Adoption Act 2009 (Qld) (Adoption Act) provides for the assessment of prospective adoptive parents, and pt 6 div 5 (Adoption Act) outlines the basis for deciding suitability generally.
+Under s 122 of the Act, if the person has a disability or impairment then there are additional criteria that the Chief Executive of the Department of Child Safety, Seniors and Disability Services must consider in deciding if the person is suitable.
 These additional criteria exclude many people with a disability from being deemed suitable to be a prospective adoptive parent.

 Needs of a child with a disability